Not so happy birthday: Abenomics ages, challenges remain

 Core machinery orders, a key predictor of spending on factories, equipment and software, fell more than expected in September, data showed on Wednesday.
 A Bank of Japan (BOJ) policymaker warned of headwinds from soft overseas growth, underscoring the challenges facing Abenomics. <ID:L4N0IX0BD>

 Exports to Southeast Asia have weakened as large capital outflows out of those countries slowed growth.
-However, economists expect exports to improve going into next year as overseas economies stabilize.
+However, economists expect exports to improve going into next year as overseas economies stabilise.

 The BOJ radically expanded its quantitative easing in April, which is aimed at achieving a 2 percent inflation target in roughly two years - although not all board members see that as a realistic goal.